 Appearance and convenience

 This is the attribute of Invisalign that gets a lot of press, and rightfully so.
-Invisalign aligners are nearly impossible to see at normal conversation distances – a huge asset for many working professionals over the much more obvious appearance of braces.
+Invisalign uses essentially invisible aligners that are nearly impossible to see at normal conversation distances – a huge asset for many working professionals, unlike braces.

 For some professionals, this is even a requirement – think actors, models, and other similar professions.
 In these cases, Invisalign is a much better fit.